tendermario/tunnelquest-macros/README.md

 1. Host at tendermario.github.io/eq-purple-links

 ### Next

+1. Add default ignores checkbox to remove things like bags from the list by default
 1. Bugfix - not all values put into the prices area are numerically alphabetical
 1. Add saving the same files selected to storage
 1. Make tabbing to next price field possible - rearrange prices